Ironfist69/AD-Management-Home-Lab/README.md

 - Windows Powershell
 ## Environment used (Both virtualized)
 - Windows Server 2022
-- Windows 10 LTSC 21H2
+- Windows Enterprise LTSC 21H2
 ## Lab Setup Overview
-- ### Setting up the Virtual Environment:
+- ### Setting up the Windows Server (AD Server) Virtual Environment:
 The initial step involves setting up the virtual environment using VMware Workstation Pro.
 This process includes creating a new virtual machine, allocating necessary resources such as memory and storage (In my case I am allocating 2 Cores, 6GB Memory, 100GB Storage to both of these VMs), and installing Windows Server 2022 as the operating system.

 ![Screenshot 2024-07-09 174239](https://github.com/Ironfist69/AD-Management-Home-Lab/assets/70436487/5add46bb-1563-4f15-a499-1d517ad09620)